-The BL4S detectors

-Scintillation counter

-A scintillator is a material that produces scintillation light, a property of luminescence, when excited by ionizing radiation7.
+Figure 7: The PS T9 testbeam area with the experimental setup of two of the three winning teams of the 2022 edition of the competion.
+The BL4S detectors Scintillation counter A scintillator is a material that produces scintillation light, a property of luminescence, when excited by ionizing radiation8.
 Luminescent materials, when struck by an electrically charged particle, absorb some of the particle's energy and scintillate, i.e. re-emit, the absorbed energy in the form of light.
 A scintillation counter is obtained when a scintillator slab is connected to an electronic light sensor, a device that converts light into an electronic signal, in our case a sensitive Photomultiplier tube.
-Photomultiplier tubes absorb the light emitted by the scintillator and re-emit it in the form of electrons, via the photoelectric effect 8.
+Photomultiplier tubes absorb the light emitted by the scintillator and re-emit it in the form of electrons, via the photoelectric effect 9.
 The subsequent multiplication of these photoelectrons results in an amplified, electrical pulse that can be analyzed; yielding meaningful information about the particle that originally struck the scintillator.
 Several scintillators are available for installation in the experiment.
 The scintillators can be used for counting particles or for setting up the trigger logic.
 Fast scintillators can be used for timing the particles (i.e. measuring the time it takes for a particle to travel from one scintillator to another).

-Halo counter

-The halo counter is formed by a specific arrangement of scintillators placed around the beam, for example, a set of 4 scintillators that form a hole around the beam passage (Figure 5) or a single scintillator with a hole.
-Its purpose is to identify particles that are too far away from the beam axis.
-While a collimator immediately filters the beam by rejecting particles with spread away from the beam axis, the halo counter identifies them and thus makes it possible to choose to either reject or flag them (i.e. identify them as interesting for a certain purpose).
-This is useful, e.g. for flagging particles that interacted with a certain absorber and underwent Scattering.

-Delay Wire Chamber (DWC) / Tracker

-The Delay Wire Chamber (DWC) is a 2D (two-dimensional) particle tracker consisting of a multi-wire chamber that can give the coordinates of the position of a particle that passed through.
-It uses an array of wires that are kept at high voltage and connected to a so-called delay line, i.e. an electric component able to determines how much time does a signal take to travel through it.
-The chamber is filled with gas (a mixture of argon and CO2).
-Any lonizing particle that passes through the chamber will ionize

-7You can watch a simple animation here.
+8You can watch a simple animation here.